 What is Small Business Saturday?

-This year, Small Business Saturday is on Saturday, November 27.
+This year, Small Business Saturday is on Saturday, November 25.

-Online marketing for Small Business Saturday
+Online marketing ideas for Small Business Saturday

 Digital marketing can leverage your business whether you have a brick-and-mortar store or operate entirely online.

 You can set yourself apart with email marketing, and it’s an excellent choice for small businesses that want to make a big impact.